[Incorporating the former Maritimes Scanning Site, and commonly known as Marscan]

 Much of what is left here is for my own convenience, to cater to my many other interests, but you of course are welcome to read these pages, and use the links.
 My thanks to the many contributors over the years, some of you very major back in the formative years and some in the later ones... you know who you are, and as well those who contributed once or a few times.
 I have heard from some of you that this site was what really got you going in scanning back when we were still trying to figure out TMR1, and in the years since.
 I am very pleased to hear that the site was of some use and inspiration to you.
 It was a pleasure!

-My subsidiary pages, written by me.
-Some pages may include links to external pages.
+Bill’s own pages.
+Some may include links to external pages.

 LISTENING PAGES Yes, I know that most of you like

 to listen to emergency services on the scanner but aeronautical is my own

 main continuing listening specialty.
 Here you will find several pages re

 listening to and observing aircraft and understanding what the pilots and

 Enhanced Halifax Cruise Ship Schedule.

 While this list is derived from the official